 Whether investigating in a ninth-grade biology lab, choreographing a piece in dance composition, crafting an innovative algorithm, or writing a novel, a Mercersburg Academy student can imagine, make, and present creative work in class, for the community, or even beyond the boundaries of campus.

-Students in chemistry classes synthesize their skills to develop their own lab procedures.
-Seniors in rapid app development solve real problems like how to design and assemble a more affordable, bomb-defusing robot for police departments.
-Students in AP English lead a scholarly discussion about Moby-Dick and then go on to hold a well-informed exchange about Brexit in the Quinn-Ferguson Honors Seminar.
+Students in chemistry class synthesize their skills to develop their own lab procedures.
+Seniors in rapid app development solve real problems like how to design and assemble a more affordable bomb-defusing robot for police departments.
+Students in English class lead a scholarly discussion about Moby-Dick and then go on to hold a well-informed exchange about Brexit in the Quinn-Ferguson Honors Seminar.

 We have so much going on, but students don’t have to do any of this alone.
 Mercersburg provides help periods embedded into each day and Help Centers for writing, math, science, and foreign languages open and available in the evenings and often during a student’s free periods.